 Installation

 Currently, most CNS antennas are mounted on the fuselage surface.
-Some antennas (e.g., localizer and glideslope antennas) are located under the nose radome.
+Some antennas (e.g., localizer and glideslope antennas) are located under the nose radome and others are located under the Vertical Tail Plane skin (e.g., HF Comm. and VOR).
 The antennas are mounted using threaded fasteners.
-Various methods are used in order to reduce moisture intrusion and for corrosion prevention, including the use of primer or conductive gel gaskets.
+Various methods are used in order to reduce moisture intrusion and for corrosion prevention, including the use of primer, sealant, or gaskets.
+Besides, their proper bonding is ensured by means of the gaskets or the fasteners.

+{ADD INFORMATION REGARDING A GROUND PLANE BEING REQUIRED}

+{ADD INFORMATION REGARDING LIGHTNING PROTECTION}

 Antennas which have a large baseplate area (e.g., TCAS antennas and Satcom antennas) are mounted using an antenna adapter plate in order to match the aircraft’s radius of curvature.
 The adapter plate will be flat on the antenna side that matches the antenna’s flat baseplate, and the side facing the fuselage will be curved in order to match the fuselage’s curvature.
-The adapter plate is typically furnished by the airframer as part of the antenna installation.
+The adapter plate can be furnished by the airframer as part of the antenna installation or by the supplier of the antenna.

-Power
+Some CNS system installations are affected by Precipitation static (P-static).
+P-static is a term used to describe interfering noise resulting from the redistribution of charge on an operating aircraft.
+As an aircraft moves through the air, it acquires charge until sufficient voltage levels are reached to initiate a discharge.
+This discharge may occur between different parts of the aircraft or between the aircraft itself and the external environment.
+The noise or “static” resulting from these discharges can cause interference to sensitive aviation equipment resulting in the possible loss of certain communication or navigation capabilities for several minutes.
+The mechanisms that may create P-static interference are corona discharge from aircraft extremities, surface streamering or pin-hole discharge on non-conductive surfaces, and sparking between un-bonded conductive surfaces or components.
+All of these mechanisms have the potential to radiate energy into the frequency bands where Automatic Direction Finder (ADF), HF Communications, VOR, and VHF Communications operate.
+The energy from P-static discharge quickly diminishes with increasing frequency above VHF Communications (i.e., above 137 MHz).
+Experience has shown that P-static interference does not occur within higher frequency aircraft receivers.
+Due to the sensitivity of the VHF communication receivers, non-interference demonstrated by VHF Communication receivers is commonly used to indicate non-interference for the less sensitive VOR and ILS localizer receivers (in the 108 to 118 MHz band).

+Aircraft design and installation considerations must be made in order to reduce P-static interference.
+Corona discharge from the aircraft can be controlled by static dischargers positioned on the aircraft extremities where the electric fields are the highest.
+Surface streamering on non-conductive surfaces exposed to airflow can be controlled by use of a conductive coating (paint or mesh) applied over the exposed surfaces.
+Lastly, sparking between conductive exposed surfaces and components can be controlled by proper electrical bonding and grounding.Power

 Most CNS antennas are passive and do not require input power.
 However, some current CNS antennas do have internal amplifiers that receive power.
 These include: